butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 Then all requests to civitai will use the proxy.

-Sometime, even sock5 proxy, need to be used as "http://xxxxx", depence on which proxy tool you are using.
+For some sock5 proxy, need to be used as "socks5h://xxxxx".